mcharouk/aws/Certification/sysops.md

 ## Launch template vs launch configuration

 * it's recommended to use launch templates as they can be versioned and supports latest EC2 features.
+* Launch configurations have been officially deprecated (not possible anymore to create them)

 ## EC2 Termination